Skip to main content

 • n=500 with multi-run flakiness measurement

-Cost about $3 on OpenAI.
-The Anthropic side requires a multivon-eval 0.6.0+ install (pip install multivon-eval>=0.6.0) for the provider auto-detection to route claude-* model ids to Anthropic.
+The Anthropic side runs on any current multivon-eval (pip install -U multivon-eval) — the provider auto-detection routes claude-* model ids to Anthropic automatically.

 Ready to put this into practice?